ULL-ESIT-PL/babel-learning/doc/parser.md

 # The Babel Parser

+See a simple example of how to use the parser at src/parser/example.cjs.

 The docs for the parser are at https://babeljs.io/docs/babel-parser

 ## Article Creating custom JavaScript syntax with Babel